Meet the Doctors

 Dr. Owens is a member of the Pennsylvania Optometric, the American Optometric Association, a Fellow of the American Academy of Optometry and is Board Certified with the American Board of Optometry.
 Some of his more interesting clinical rotations have included working in the Infant Research Labs at M.I.T., vision research in the Dept. of Ophthalmology at the University of Florida and, during a sabbatical leave in 1994, Dr. Owens served as a clinical supervisor at the College of Optometry, University of Auckland, New Zealand.

-His community service has included serving as an InfantSee provider for ten years, chairing the founding board of Bridge of Hope, Lebanon (for which he was given The Appreciation Award ) and serving on The Historic Poole Forge board since 2010, serving as its chair from 2012-2018.
+His community service has included serving as an InfantSee provider for ten years, chairing the founding board of Bridge of Hope, Lebanon (for which he was given The Appreciation Award ) and served on The Historic Poole Forge board from 2010-2019, serving as its chair from 2012-2018.

 Dr. Owens is married and has three children; he enjoys working with his wife, Vicki, and oldest daughter, Sarah, in the office.
 Their other daughter, Colleen, lives in Florida and their son, Ryan, lives in California.
 For relaxation, Dr. Owens enjoys traveling, history, and entertaining his family and friends.